“If the wars of [the 20th] century were fought over oil, the wars of [the 21st] century will be fought over water.”

 —Ismael Serageldin, August, 1995

-The story of the Great Lakes is told through a collection of interrelated individual stories.
-In the process viewers travel on a voyage of discovery around the five lakes, a journey that explores the natural beauty, economic importance, tourism, commerce, ecosystem and challenges of the Sweetwater Seas.
-Through the prism of individual experiences the grand story of these astonishing bodies of water is presented.
-Examples of such stories include:
+The story of the Great Lakes is told through a collection of interrelated stories about the beauty and the challenges the great lakes face today.
+In the process, viewers travel on a voyage of discovery around the five lakes, a journey that explores the natural beauty, economic importance, tourism, commerce, ecosystem and challenges of the Sweetwater Seas.
+Through the prism of individual experiences, the grand story of these astonishing bodies of water is presented.

 · The Great Lakes Compact is also examined from the perspective of Native Americans in our interview with Frank Ettawageshik, Executive Director of the Untied Tribes of Michigan and a member of the Little Traverse Bands of Chippewa and Odawa Indians.
 He was a Native American delegate in the original negotiations whose personal story begins and ends on the shore of Little Traverse Bay at the north end of Lake Michigan.